danycontre/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Guidance**

-When using an AD DS identity solution with AVD, it is recommended to deploy at least a pair of domain controllers and DNS servers on Azure virtual machines across availability zones for each region where AVD session hosts are deployed.
-This improves the environment’s reliability by removing a dependency on an on-premises service and improves performance by creating a shorter path for user authentication.
+When using an AD DS identity solution with AVD, ensure each region with session hosts has multiple domain controllers and DNS servers on Azure virtual machines distributed across availability zones.
+This improves the environment’s reliability by removing a dependency on on-premises services and also mitigates dependency on ER/VPN/Inter-Azure dependencies while improving performance, because there is a shorter path for user authentication.

 This recommendation is not relevant when you are utilizing Microsoft Entra as the identity provider.